Back to Financial planning

 3. Convert to a Roth IRA to Reduce Future RMDs

-- You must wait five years to make tax-free withdrawals after a conversion
+• You must wait five years before making tax-free withdrawals from the converted amount.

 Summary